jshawl/pocket-oauth-php/README.md

 pocket-oauth-php
 ================

-A PHP Library for connecting to the Pocket API
+Some PHP for connecting to the Pocket API

 1. Edit the variables in config.php
 2. Visit http://path.to/connect.php in your browser